Kim Kardashian Shares Kanye West Butt-Grab Pic: He Reportedly Tries To ‘Please’ Amid Divorce Rumors

 For weeks, social media missed out on Kim Kardashian’s famous photos as she dealt with challenges ranging from a traumatic robbery to her husband Kanye West’s hospitalization.
-But it’s a new year, and a new Kim, making her comeback clear with images ranging from sweet family pics to a photo of West grabbing her famous butt.
+But it’s a new year and a new Kim, who is making her comeback clear with images ranging from sweet family pics to a photo of West grabbing her famous butt.

 Kardashian’s return to social media took place during escalating divorce rumors, and Vanity Fair noted that her official return ended a hiatus that started after the October robbery in Paris.

-Revamping her website and taking off all content except for a family video, the reality TV diva returned to sharing on Twitter, Instagram and Facebook.
+Revamping her website and taking off all content except for a family video, the reality TV diva returned to sharing on Twitter, Instagram, and Facebook.
 The publication interpreted Kardashian’s social media comeback as a “targeted hit back at divorce rumors that have plagued the couple since Kanye West left the hospital in late November.”

 As for the theme, Kim has been focusing on her family.
-Before her posts, however, the Keeping Up With The Kardashians (KUWTK) star shocked her followers by removing her last names (Kardashian West) and going by just “Kim.”
+Before her posts, however, the Keeping Up with the Kardashians (KUWTK) star shocked her followers by removing her last names (Kardashian West) and going by just “Kim.”
 Was she trying to distance herself from the entire KUWTK clan and from Kanye?

 Although some followers described the seeming name change as a “national emergency,” Kardashian soon restored peace with her full name back in place.